cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 ======================================================
 Every property of a plugin is represented, by default, as input fields in the UI.
 This can be however changed to specific widgets that closely match the type of the property in a plugin.
 This can be specified as JSON for the UI to consume.

 The configuration JSON is composed of a list of property groups and a list of outputs.
-For instance the JSON would look something like this,
+For instance the JSON would look like this,

 .. code-block:: Javascript